Tuesday 29 June 2021, 11:00-12:15 (CET)

 What is the relation between EU solidarity, recovery packages and the enlargement process in the Western Balkans?
 Can this process help to tip the scales away from Euroscepticism?

-In the framework of the upcoming publication of TEPSA’s new book Solidarity in Action and the Future of Europe: Views from the Capitals, TEPSA is organising a virtual panel discussion on Tuesday, 29 June 2021, at 11:00-12:15 (CET).
-Contributors to the book from Albania, Kosovo and North Macedonia will discuss the topic of EU Solidarity in the context of the Western Balkans.
+In the framework of the upcoming publication of TEPSA’s new book Solidarity in Action and the Future of Europe: Views from the Capitals, TEPSA organised a virtual panel discussion on Tuesday, 29 June 2021, at 11:00-12:15 (CET).
+Contributors to the book from Albania, Kosovo and North Macedonia discussed the topic of EU Solidarity in the context of the Western Balkans.

 - Alfonc Rakaj, Researcher at Institute for Political Studies, Albania,

 - Donika Emini, Executive Director of the Civikos Platform, Kosovo,

 - Irena Rajchinovska Pandeva, Associate Professor at Faculty of Law Iustinianus Primus, “Ss.
 Cyril and Methodius” University in Skopje, North Macedonia.

 The discussion was moderated by Johannes Pollak, Director of and Professor of Political Science at the Webster Vienna Private University, Austria, and co-editor of TEPSA’s book series “The Future of Europe: Views from the Capitals”.

 This event took place in the framework of the upcoming publication of TEPSA’s new book: “Solidarity in Action and the Future of Europe: Views from the Capitals”, which will focus on solidarity in action and is edited by Michael Kaeding, Johannes Pollak, and Paul Schmidt.
 Coming soon via Springer.